 Do you know the Japanese folktale of a one-inch boy?
 In the story, the tiny boy wanted to be a samurai warrior and headed for Kyoto.
 He carried a sawing needle as a sword, rode on a soup bowl as a boat, and used a chopstick as a paddle.
 He made it to Kyoto and fought with an ogre.
 Finally, he got married to a princess.
 (For more details, please read the book!)

-This weekend, I went to Kobe Oji Zoo.
+I went to Kobe Oji Zoo this weekend.
 I was with my youngest nephew.
 He loves airplanes and the Shinkansen (bullet trains).
 While watching penguins swimming quickly before us, I explained fluid dynamics, which I had just studied.
 He found something in common between penguins and airplanes.
 He learned what streamlines were like.
 He had no end of questions, saying “Tell me more!
 Tell me why airplanes can fly!”

 So today, I studied the mechanism of jet engines.
 I was thrilled!
 I can’t wait to see him and explain it!